conda-incubator/conda-store/docs/contributing.md

 ### Migrations

-Conda Store relies on [SQLAlchemy](https://www.sqlalchemy.org/) for ORM mapping, and on [Alembic](https://alembic.sqlalchemy.org/en/latest/) for DB migrations.
+conda-store relies on [SQLAlchemy](https://www.sqlalchemy.org/) for ORM mapping, and on [Alembic](https://alembic.sqlalchemy.org/en/latest/) for DB migrations.

 The procedure to modify the database is the following :
 - First, modify [the ORM Model](https://github.com/Quansight/conda-store/blob/main/conda-store-server/conda_store_server/orm.py) according to the changes you want to make